Automattic/jetpack/readme.txt

 * Shortcodes: Fixed the Facebook shortcode in wp-admin.
 * Widget Visibility: Widget Visibility: Fixed styling for MS Edge.
 * Widgets: Removed .widget class from Cookies and Consent widget styles since .widget is not used in every theme.
+* Widgets: Deprecated the use of Widget Ids in the Twitter Timeline Widget given that Twitter deprecates Widget IDs on July, 27th 2018.